rich-context-competition/rich-context-book-2019/06-The_AI2_Submission_at_the_Rich_Context_Competition/06-The_AI2_Submission_at_the_Rich_Context_Competition.md

 For each level, we trained a bi-directional LSTM which reads the paper title and predicts one of the fields in this level.
-We additionally incorporate ELMo embeddings [@Peters2018DEEPCW] to improve performance.
+We additionally incorporate ELMo embeddings (Peters et al., 2018) to improve performance.
 In the final submission, we always predict the most likely field from the L0 classifier, and only report the most likely field from the L1 classifier if its prediction exceeds a score of 0.4.
 It takes approximately 1.5